elastic/apm-integration-testing/README.md

 These are the scripts available to execute:

+* `agent.sh:` runs the tests for the given agent.
+You can choose the versions to run see the [environment variables](#environment-variables) configuration.

 * `all.sh:` runs all tests on apm-server and every agent type.

 * `common.sh:` common scripts variables and functions.
 It does not execute anything.